 Several I-4 Beyond the Ultimate projects include extensions of I-4 Express.
-The Sand Lake Road/I-4 interchange improvement project will add two westbound, barrier-separated, managed lanes from west of Kirkman Road to west of Sand Lake Road.
-These lanes will transition to a single, buffer-separated managed lane west of Sand Lake Road.
-This single, westbound managed lane will be constructed in three separate projects with the finished lane extending from west of Sand Lake Road to west of State Road 536.
+The Sand Lake Road/I-4 interchange improvement project will add two westbound, barrier-separated, express lanes from west of Kirkman Road to west of Sand Lake Road.
+These lanes will transition to a single, buffer-separated express lane west of Sand Lake Road.
+This single, westbound express lane will be constructed in three separate projects with the finished lane extending from west of Sand Lake Road to west of State Road 536.

 For more information on I-4 Express, please visit i4express.com.